dheerajshenoy/two-body-problem-gui/README.md

 # two-body-problem-gui
 A GUI program written in Python to play around with parameters with ease in a two body problem.

+# Installation

+Run `pip install -r requirements.txt` to download the necessary libraries.
+Then run either `plot_gui_multiple.py` or `plot_gui.py`.
+The difference between the two has been discussed below.

 # Libraries Used

 1. PyQt6